Frequently Asked Questions

 Find resolution to the issues or concerns that led you to seek therapy

-Learn new ways to cope with stress and anxiety
+Learn new ways to cope with stress, discomfort and anxiety

 Manage anger, grief, depression, panic, and other emotional concerns